liamwalsh1980/Milestone-Project-3/README.md

 ### Navbar

 I decided to position the ‘FILMZONE’ text logo on the left side of the Navbar in the chosen font of Holtwood One SC.
 I added a ‘Film’ icon from Font Awesome that is positioned to the left of the text logo.
 When hovering over the text logo the user will see that this changes colour to indicate that it can be clicked and doing so will return the user to the homepage at any time.
 The page links are positioned on the right side of the Navbar.
 I made sure the font for these links remained the same as the default setup at the beginning of my CSS custom styling file.
 As a reminder this font is called Montserrat.
+I decided to add an 'Search' Icon to the main Navbar for users to click on.
+This takes the user to the films page where they can then search for a firm.

 ### Mobile SideNav